alamgirqazi/blog/_posts/2017-03-05-TheGiftsofImperfection.md

 > Our stories are not meant for everyone.
 Hearing them is a privilege, and we should always ask ourselves this before we share: “Who has earned the right to hear my story?”
 If we have one or two people in our lives who can sit with us and hold space for our shame stories, and love us for our strengths and struggles, we are incredibly lucky.

-If we have one or two people in our lives who can sit with us and hold space for our shame stories, and love us for our strengths and struggles, we are incredibly lucky.

 > Often people attempt to live their lives backwards: they try to have more things, or more money, in order to do more of what they want so that they will be happier.
 The way it actually works is the reverse.
 You must first be who you really are, then do what you really need to do, in order to have what you want. — Margaret Young

 Authenticity is a collection of choices that we have to make every day.
 It’s about the choice to show up and be real.
 The choice to be honest.
 The choice to let our true selves be seen.